 The DCS: MiG-29A Fulcrum, DCS: C-130J Hercules, and DCS: F4U Corsair all released in 2025.

-Upcoming announced map/scenery modules
+Upcoming announced map/scenery/other modules

 - DCS: Balkans (OnReTech) – A new map from OnReTech focuses in on the Balkans in the 1990s.